ngicks/zenn-article/articles/go-make-everything-iterator.md

     stop func()
 }

-// New returns a newly allocate Box.
+// New returns a newly allocated Box.
 //
-// When a pair from seq contains non-nil error, Box discards a former value of the pair(V),
+// When a pair from seq contains non-nil error, Box discards a former value of that pair(V),
-// then the iterator returned from [Box.Iter] stops.
+// then the iterator returned from [Box.IntoIter] stops.
 //
 // [*Box.Stop] must be called to release resource regardless of usage. func New[V any](seq iter.Seq2[V, error]) *Box[V] {